jgege/UNI-CSCU9V5/CSCU9V5.md

 - every lock is also equipped with a wait set

-- if a thread teremines it cannot proceed inside a synchronized method it calls wait()
+- if a thread terminates it cannot proceed inside a synchronized method it calls wait()
   - thread releases the lock for the object
-  - the sate of the thread is set to blocked
+  - the state of the thread is set to blocked
   - the thread is placed in the wait set
 - other threads may acquire the lock
 - **deadlock is prevented**